 After-Effects of Stroke

-Recovery from a stroke is variable: some people may have a full recovery while others will have slight, moderate or severe disabilities.
+Recovery from a stroke is variable: some people may have a full recovery while others will have slight, moderate, or severe disabilities.
 The most rapid recovery occurs during the first 30 days after the stroke.
 The particular after-effects experienced by a stroke survivor will depend upon the location and extent of the stroke and how quickly he or she received treatment.
-Strokes which occur in the left hemisphere (half) of the brain can affect communication and memory as well as movement on the right side of the body.
-Strokes which occur in the right hemisphere of the brain can affect spatial and perceptual abilities as well as movement on the left side of the body.
+Strokes that occur in the left hemisphere (half) of the brain can affect communication and memory, as well as movement on the right side of the body.
+Strokes that occur in the right hemisphere of the brain can affect spatial and perceptual abilities, as well as movement on the left side of the body.

-As treatment progresses, you, as primary caregiver, also might be involved in choosing a rehabilitation (rehab) facility, coordinating home care services, providing transportation, housekeeping and cooking, and communicating with physicians and rehab staff.
-As time goes on and there are continuing deficits, you also may be dealing with the patient's depression, physical care needs, coordinating home care and occupational, speech or physical therapy, facilitating communication if there is speech impairment, and providing mental and social stimulation.
+As treatment progresses, you, as primary caregiver, also might be involved in choosing a rehabilitation (rehab) facility, coordinating home care services, providing transportation, housekeeping, and cooking, and communicating with physicians and rehab staff.
+As time goes on and continuing deficits persist, you also may be dealing with the patient's depression, physical care needs, coordinating home care and occupational, speech, or physical therapy, facilitating communication if there is speech impairment, and providing mental and social stimulation.

-It's helpful to remember you're not alone in this task - there is help available in the community and it's important to seek it out.
-Rehab can be a long process with slow and sometimes erratic progress - every person's recovery journey is different.
+It's helpful to remember that you're not alone in this task—help is available in the community and it's important to seek it out.
+Rehab can be a long process with slow and sometimes erratic progress—every person's recovery journey is different.
 Your role as advocate will continue.
 During recovery, try to focus on the patient's capabilities rather than limitations, and to show encouragement for every new gain, small or large.

 Family Caregiver Alliance